 Showrunner Paul Simms agreed.
 “It’s hard with an old, decrepit vampire mansion to make it even more decrepit, but [Fox] came up with some great things — just like boards ripped off the walls and the ceiling caving in and a tree having fallen through the house.
 And water, always water dripping everywhere… [the house] feels like a particularly dangerous place to have a five-year-old-child Colin running around in.”
 Simms also said that a bit of inspiration for the house’s fallen state came from the run-down, dangerous house in “Fight Club.”
 The contrast between that and the show’s new “Babysitters Club” plot surrounding the young Colin creates the kind of delicious visual disconnect that “What We Do In The Shadows” excels at.

-While the vampires’ basement is off-limits for fighting (even if sex is always in the cards for Nadja and Laszlo no matter the location), Fox and other department heads used the changes to the set to come up with interesting work-arounds in the places the set was no longer as contained.
+While the vampires’ basement is off-limits for fighting (even if sex, no matter the location, is always in the cards for Nadja and Laszlo), Fox and other department heads used the changes to the set to come up with interesting workarounds in the places the set was no longer as contained.
 “When you’re in a studio and you’ve got a big hole, what’s on the other side?
 We ended up using canvas tarps, which end up really being very nice for light diffusion,” Fox said.
-“Those are the kind of things that you realize, oh, the canvas is actually really nice for light diffusion and oh, now we’ve got a hard ceiling we have to have a little bit more candlelight over here, you know, just to capture everything and make sure it’s lit enough for the actors to show up.”
+“Those are the kind of things that you realize: ‘Oh, the canvas is actually really nice for light diffusion,’ and, ‘Oh, now we’ve got a hard ceiling we have to have a little bit more candlelight over here,’ you know, just to capture everything and make sure it’s lit enough for the actors to show up.”